Azure-Samples/ms-identity-ciam-dotnet-tutorial/2-Authorization/1-call-own-api-aspnet-core-mvc/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `TodoListApi\appsettings.json` file.
+1. Find the key `Enter_the_Tenant_Name_Here` and replace the existing value with the name of your Azure AD for Customers tenant.
 1. Find the key `TenantId` and replace the existing value with your Azure AD tenant/directory ID.
 1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `TodoListApi` app copied from the Azure portal.